 Biotechnology is the use of cellular and biomolecular processes to solve problems or make useful products.
 It is a collection of technologies that capitalize on the attributes of cells, such as their manufacturing capabilities, and put biological molecules like DNA and proteins to work for us.
 What exactly does that mean?

-Essentially, biotechnology is science in action.
+Biotechnology is science in action Essentially, biotechnology is science in action.
 The latest life-saving cancer and infectious disease treatments?
 Yes, that's biotechnology.
 Safe practices to protect and increase crop yields while reducing environmental impact?
 That's biotechnology, too.
 It also covers ongoing advancements in products people use every day, including research with smart contact lenses, speech restoration devices, absorbable stents, enhanced prosthetics and many other devices and products that will improve our quality of life.

-Biotechnology is science in action

 While we might imagine scientists wearing lab coats, analyzing solutions, and testing hypotheses - which certainly has its place in the industry - there is much, much more.
 Scientists also foster creativity and drive innovation through management and leadership positions within industry.
 As you browse this book, you'll learn about the limitless educational and career pathways in our region that open the door to opportunity in this growing industry.
 You'll also understand why the Greater Kansas City region is turning heads as a global leader in many biotechnology fields such as human health, animal health, food science, innovation and production.

-Biotechnology AroundTheWorld

-The global biotechnology market size has been valued at more than \$270 billion and is expected to grow at over a 10 percent rate due to the increasing demand for diagnostics and therapeutic solutions such as recombinant technology and DNA sequencing.
+BIOTECHNOLOGY Around the world The global biotechnology market size has been valued at more than \$400 billion and is expected to grow at over a 10 percent rate due to the increasing demand for diagnostics and therapeutic solutions such as recombinant technology and DNA sequencing.
 More than 23,000 biotechnology companies are spread throughout 29 countries.
 The US, Spain, France, Korea, Germany, UK, Japan, and Mexico account for 76 percent of the total companies.
 The Americas and European region hold the biggest share in the global biotechnology industry.
 We specifically designed our program to address the skills demands of the KC area biotech industries.
-Our graduates will be highly qualified, employment-ready scientists well suited to serve the biotech industries.

-23,000 BIOTECHNOLOGY COMPANIES

-370 PRODUCTS & VACCINES IN TESTING

-20 COUNTRIES

-There are more than 370 biotech drug products and vaccines currently in clinical trials targeting more than 200 diseases, including various cancers, Alzheimer's disease, heart disease, diabetes, multiple sclerosis, AIDS and arthritis.
+Our graduates will be highly qualified, employment-ready scientists well suited to serve the biotech industries. - Dr. Randy Logan, Director of Biotechnology Program at the University of Kansas 23,000 BIOTECHNOLOGY COMPANIES COUNTRIES PRODUCTS & VACCINES IN TESTING 371 There are more than 370 biotech drug products and vaccines currently in clinical trials targeting more than 200 diseases, including various cancers, Alzheimer's disease, heart disease, diabetes, multiple sclerosis, AIDS and arthritis.
 Biotechnology offers a means of improving food security and reducing pressures on the environment.
 Genetically modified crop varieties, which are resistant to drought, soil acidity, salinity and extreme temperatures, help improve sustainable farming and enhance food production.
 These measures will help ensure the world's growing population has a secure food supply.
 Industrial biotechnology applications have led to cleaner processes that produce less waste and use less energy and water in such industrial sectors as chemicals, pulp and paper, textiles, food, energy, metals and minerals.
 DNA fingerprinting - a biotech process - has dramatically improved criminal investigation and forensic medicine.
 These techniques have also produced significant advances in anthropology and wildlife management.

-Biotechnology in The United States

-More than 1.3 million Americans work in biotechnology research and development areas.
+BIOTECHNOLOGY IN The United States More than 1.74 million Americans work in biotechnology research and development areas across 86,000 business establishments.
 Fueled by innovation, biotechnology drives a perpetual cycle of financial investment and demand for highly skilled labor.